karanius/APPSchat/README.md

 {

   1: function stringToEmoji() {
-        replaces words or phrases such as 'smile' with '😊' emoji  when sending a msg
+        replaces words or phrases such as '+smile' with '😊' emoji  when sending a msg
   },